hyperboria/docs/README.md

 *Documenting things related to the meshnet*

-[cjdns](https://github.com/cjdelisle/cjdns) addresses a large number of complex issues in an elegant way.
+[cjdns](https://github.com/hyperboria/cjdns) addresses a large number of complex issues in an elegant way.
 While efforts have been made to provide a default configuration that matches the greatest number of use cases, it is impractical to expect software to replace understanding.

 > Enter the documentation project...

 The good citizens of Hyperboria decided to put together this collection of documentation to help make the inner workings of cjdns more transparent.

-We want you to [get involved](http://roaming-initiative.com/blog/posts/wtfm)!
+We want you to [get involved](http://www.roaming-initiative.com/blog/posts/wtfm)!
 Feel free to submit pull requests.

 See [index.md](index.md) for current progress.
 We'd love more languages!

+Also have a look at [Prose for Programmers](https://github.com/joshuacc/prose-for-programmers), a work-in-progress book aimed at helping software developers write better prose.

 ## The scope of this project